yashpickles/Weekend_Hustles/README.md

 ### Hugging Face Access Token

 This project uses a Hugging Face model.
-Because we're not just pulling answers out of thin air, we're pulling them from highly sophisticated, pre-trained models.
+Because I'm not just pulling answers out of thin air, I'm pulling them from highly sophisticated, pre-trained models.
 You'll need a Hugging Face access token, unless you enjoy error messages.

 1. **Obtain a Hugging Face Token:**
    - Go to [Hugging Face](https://huggingface.co/)
    - Sign in or create an account.
 (Yes, even AI assistants have gatekeepers.)
    - Navigate to "Settings" -> "Access Tokens" and generate a new token with "read" access.
-Because our AI is a reader, not a writer... yet.
+Because this AI is a reader, not a writer... yet.

 2. **Set up Environment Variable:**